skyscrapers/documentation/kubernetes/pods.md

           app: my-service
     ```

+2. **Do not set PDBs on single repica workloads**: there should not be a PDB set as this will block voluntary rollouts of that workload or node where this pod is running on.

-2. **Use Both `minAvailable` and `maxUnavailable`**: Depending on the nature of your service, use either `minAvailable` (minimum number of pods that must be available) or `maxUnavailable` (maximum number of pods that can be unavailable).
+3. **Use `minAvailable` or `maxUnavailable`**: Depending on the nature of your service, use either `minAvailable` (minimum number of pods that must be available) or `maxUnavailable` (maximum number of pods that can be unavailable).

-3. **Regularly Update PDBs**: Ensure that your PDBs are up-to-date with the current scaling of your application to avoid conflicts during maintenance or scaling operations.
+4. **Regularly Update PDBs**: Ensure that your PDBs are up-to-date with the current scaling of your application to avoid conflicts during maintenance or scaling operations.

-4. **Monitor PDBs**: Regularly monitor the status of your PDBs to ensure they are being respected and are not causing issues with deployments or maintenance activities.
+5. **Monitor PDBs**: Regularly monitor the status of your PDBs to ensure they are being respected and are not causing issues with deployments or maintenance activities.

 More best practices can be found int the AWS best practices guide: